 4. "Whether Christians ought to observe the seventh day or not is a doubtful question; and therefore inquiry on the subject is unprofitable and ought to he avoided."
 It would be wrong for disputants to cherish an unchristian spirit in the discussion of this question, and it would be equally wrong to neglect honest and thorough inquiry on the subject.
-To consider both sides of a question involving religious duty, with moderation and candor, is safe and profitable.
-The fact that some doubts are connected with it, is the very reason why it should be examined.
-That which at first seemed doubtful may thus bc-The noble Bcreans were come clear and certain. commended for their spirit of inquiry, and in this respect they should be an example for us.
-The as-sertion that inquiry in regard to things revealed is The asunprofitable, implies that we ought not to concern ourselves about what is our duty, and is contrary to the exhortations of Scripture to add knowledge to fuith and virtue, and to grow in the knowlege of our Lord and Saviour.
+To consider both sides of a question involving religious duty, with moderation and candor, is safe and prof-The fact that some doubts are connected with it, is the very reason why it should be examined.
+That which at first seemed doubtful may thus be-The noble Bereans were come clear and certain. commended for their spirit of inquiry, and in this respect they should be an example for us.
+The as-sertion that inquiry in regard to things revealed is unprofitable, implies that we ought not to concern ourselves about what is our duty, and is contrary to the exhortations of Scripture to add knowledge to Lord and Saviour.
 "Buy the truth, and sell it not," is the advice of the word of God.
 We should not therefore, be hindered from our inquiries by any earthly considerations.

 5. When the claims of the original Sabbath are plainly presented, many seem to be convinced of their justness, but, at the same time, think that a general return to the seventh day is impracticable.
-They allege that the custom of keeping the first day has been so long and generally maintained-that it is so intimately wrought into the habits, calculations and business of life-that it has received such explicit sanction from the civil powers, and is so often and ably vindicated by ministers and commentators that therefore points of time."
-This objection is it were of ably vindicated by ministers and commentators that any force, would affect the observance of the first, it is in vain to expect a change, and that the cause of Sabbath-keeping is rather retarded than promoted enth.
-It is, therefore, an objection to the appoint-by efforts to promote a change.-The principle of ment of any particular day, and of course charges expediency here acknowledged is at war with the in your hearts.
-2 Pet. i, 19.

-own customs than to return to the law of God, their case is critical.
+They allege that the custom of keeping the first day has been so long and generally maintained-that it is so intimately wrought into the habits, calculations and business of life-that it has received such explicit sanction from the civil powers, and is so often and ably vindicated by ministers and commentators that own customs than to return to the law of God, their case is critical.
 God delights not in such.
 He will dwell only with those who " tremble at his word."
-He will Not those who say "Lord, Lord," but those who "do his will," are accepted of him.-Again, if the views here expressed had been adopted in other cases, what would have become of the various reforms which have already blessed the world?
+Not those who say "Lord, Lord," but those who "do his will," are accepted of him.-Again, if the views here expressed had been adopted in other cases, what would have become of the various reforms which have already blessed the world?
 What would have become of the whole subject of Protestantism?
 There is nothing more impracticable in a Sabbath reform, than in any other reform.
 In other cases, difficulties which at first seemed insurmountable, have given way to laborious and prayerful effort; so may they in this.
 At any rate, we ought to "obey God rather than man."
 [Sabbath Vindicator.

-Who has left the Sure Word ?
+Who has left the Sure Word?

-We are often charged with following our experience, instead of the unerring word of God ; but such "hold fast" our advent experience in the past, which has so perfectly fulfilled prophecy; but in so doing, we do not neglect nor depart from the sure word.
-The Bible is our chart, our gnide.
+We are often charged with following our experience, instead of the unerring word of God; but such "hold fast" our advent experience in the past, which has so perfectly fulfilled prophecy; but in so doing, we do not neglect nor depart from the sure word.
+The Bible is our chart, our guide.
 It is our only rule of faith and practice, to which we would closely adhere.